 - See more “non-native crypto” employers entering the system.
 They include large tech companies, financial institutions, investment banks, consultancy firms, and, more recently, central banks!

-When you’ve got the likes of Blackrock, Facebook, PayPal, JP Morgan, S&P, Deloitte and KPMG, to name a few, looking for crypto talent, the battle to attract, retain and develop talent has just become fiercer.
+When you’ve got the likes of Amazon, Blackrock, Facebook, PayPal, JP Morgan, S&P, Deloitte and KPMG, to name a few, looking for crypto talent, the battle to attract, retain and develop talent has just become fiercer.
 The latest to enter the hunt for talent is Apple which is looking to hire people with experience in crypto and alternative payment systems.

 Two types of organisations will play key roles in the coming war for talent: